 \subsection{Precoding Process - Generation of Check \#1 equations}

-A $(b,k,n)$ Founsure code takes $b$ data symbols (a total of $bt$ bytes) and initially generates $k-b$ Check \#1 parity symbols based on the binary array LDPC encoding \cite{arrayldpc}.
-This special choice of array LDPC codes enable efficient encoding operation (linear with blocklength) and improves the complexity performance of the overall Founsure code.
+A $(b,k,n)$ Founsure code takes $b$ data symbols (a total of $bt$ bytes) and initially generates $k-b$ check \#1 parity symbols based on the binary array LDPC encoding \cite{arrayldpc}.
+This special choice of array LDPC codes enables efficient encoding operation (linear with blocklength) and improves the complexity performance of the overall Founsure library.

-The procedure outlined in \textbf{Algorithm \ref{alg:check1}} uses a generic function largest\_prime\_factor(.) which chooses the largest prime factor of the argument.
+The procedure outlined in {Algorithm \ref{alg:check1}} uses a generic function largest\_prime\_factor(.) which chooses the largest prime factor of the argument.
 The rate of the array LDPC is defined as $r_{LDPC} = b/k$.
 The user can choose any $k$, $n$ and $r_{LDPC}$ and hence we can calculate the appropriate $b = \lfloor kr_{LDPC} \rfloor$.
 Let $p =$ largest\_prime\_factor($k$), we may not be able to get the quantity $\lfloor kr_{LDPC} \rfloor / p$ equal to an integer.
-We can definitely use floor function to get an estimate of $j^\prime$.
+We can use the floor function to get an estimate of $j^\prime$.
 However, the array LDPC code performance is heavily dependent on $k^\prime$ and $j^\prime$ values and there is no array LDPC code for all $(k,r_{LDPC})$ pairs.
 If ($j^\prime,k^\prime$) pair are small, the code performance is observed to be pretty bad.
-For this reason, we provide an algorithm that reasonably chooses a good performing array LDPC code and satisfies (within some error margin) the user provided parameters $k,n$ and $r_{LDPC}$ at the same time.
-One can see the chosen parameters by the library through adding "-v" flag at the end of Founsure main functions.
+For this reason, we provide an algorithm that reasonably chooses a good performing array LDPC code and satisfies (within some error margin) the user-provided parameters $k,n$ and $r_{LDPC}$ at the same time.
+One can see the chosen parameters by adding "-v" flag at the end of Founsure main functions.

-Let us define the following system parameters before we formally provide the algorithm that determines the closest good performing array LDPC code for the user provided parameters $k,n$ and $r_{LDPC}$.
-These system parameters with their default values are defined in "parameter.h" file and can be modified.
+Let us define the following system parameters.
+After that, we shall formally provide the algorithm that determines the closest good-performing array LDPC code for the user-provided parameters $k,n$ and $r_{LDPC}$.
+These system parameters with their default values are defined in "parameter.h" file and can easily be modified.

 \begin{itemize} \item DIFF\_TH: Allowed error threshold between the estimated and user provided $b$ values. \item RRATE\_TH: Allowed error threshold between the estimated and user provided precode rate. \item RED\_BYTE\_TH: Allowed redundant zero bytes to be appended at the end of the file for parameter consistency. \item RAND\_WIN\_MAX: Random number search window maximum value. \item RAND\_WIN\_MIN: Random number search window minimum value. \item ARRAY\_MIN\_JJ: Minimum Array LDPC "\textit{$j^\prime$}" parameter value. \item ARRAY\_MIN\_KK: Minimum Array LDPC "\textit{$k^\prime$}" parameter value. \item TRIES\_TH: Threshold on the number of tries before incrementing DIFF\_TH and RRATE\_TH. \item DELTA\_DIFF\_TH: Step size increment for DIFF\_TH \item DELTA\_RRATE\_TH: Step size increment for RRATE\_TH. \end{itemize}